preconstruct/preconstruct/README.md

 preconstruct lets you create entrypoints beyond the standard entrypoint of `package-name` so a single package can have other entrypoints like `package-name/some-cool-thing` and `my-package/another-cool-thing`.
 These entrypoints still have bundles in multiple module formats, so Node and consumer bundlers can still get the right module format for them.

-### Aliases

-preconstruct exports aliases which you can use with tools like Jest and webpack so you can import from entrypoints like consumers do but rather than importing a dist file, you'll be importing the source file.

 ## Install

 ```bash